rwmt/rimworldmultiplayer.github.io-content/content/about/download/_index.md

 3. Configure your desired settings on the Host window, and click host.

 4. When hosting through Steam, users can just connect through your Steam friends list.
-With  the "direct" option, users shoudl portforward 30502 through UDP.
+With the "direct" option, users should portforward 30502 through UDP.

 &nbsp;